-Detail: Azure AD extends on-premises Active Directory to the cloud.
+Detail: Microsoft Entra ID extends on-premises Active Directory to the cloud.
 Users can use their primary work or school account for their domain-joined devices, company resources, and all of the web and SaaS applications that they need to get their jobs done.
 Users don’t have to remember multiple sets of usernames and passwords, and their application access can be automatically provisioned (or deprovisioned) based on their organization group memberships and their status as an employee.
-And you can control that access for gallery apps or for your own on-premises apps that you’ve developed and published through the Azure AD Application Proxy.
+And you can control that access for gallery apps or for your own on-premises apps that you’ve developed and published through the Microsoft Entra application proxy.

-Use SSO to enable users to access their SaaS applications based on their work or school account in Azure AD.
+Use SSO to enable users to access their SaaS applications based on their work or school account in Microsoft Entra ID.
 This is applicable not only for Microsoft SaaS apps, but also other apps, such as Google Apps and Salesforce.
-You can configure your application to use Azure AD as a SAML-based identity provider.
-As a security control, Azure AD does not issue a token that allows users to sign in to the application unless they have been granted access through Azure AD.
+You can configure your application to use Microsoft Entra ID as a SAML-based identity provider.
+As a security control, Microsoft Entra ID does not issue a token that allows users to sign in to the application unless they have been granted access through Microsoft Entra ID.
 You can grant access directly, or through a group that users are a member of.